-- A travel adapter for the USA – this is a must-have because power in the US runs at only 110 V and power outlets have a different shape.
+- A travel adapter for the USA – this is a must-have because power in the US runs at only 110 V and power outlets have a different shape than what you might be used to from Europe or Asia.
 You can buy an adapter at the reception desk of many hotels or at the airport should you not already have one.

 - A cell phone service plan with international options – many providers offer packages so that once you are in New York you can still use your smartphone or tablet.
 Being able to download the odd map or make a last minute hotel reservations makes traveling easier!
 Being able to google things on short notice can also prove very useful!

 - Medications – make sure you are taking all your prescription medications along with you.
 Also put together a little medical kit that includes painkillers, nausea pills, throat lozenges, cold medicine, etc. Band aids, tissues, and hand sanitizer are also a good idea to have with you.
 So you don’t have to run out and buy them when you get there.

 - Trainers – don’t worry about your looks, comfort is key.
 Nothing is more tiring than walking around on sore feet.
 You can put on your heels in the evenings or bring your flip-flops along in your backpack to change into later.